CoEDL/elpis/docs/wiki/elpis-cli.md

 ## Prepare your data

-Make a local directory with your data, including:
-* letter to sound file
+Make a local directory with your data, including your training data, a letter to sound file if using Kaldi, and an untranscribed audio file if you are also transcribing.
-* your training data
-* untranscribed audio file.

 > See example at https://github.com/CoEDL/dev-corpora